Compliance

 Contractors are required to have adopted procedures regarding the procurement of goods & services that prohibit conflicts of interest & ensure competition in place.

-What might a procurement process look like:
+What might a procurement of goods process look like:

 1. Identify Program Need